Lee's Air

 Keeping your commercial or residential drains clean isn’t an easy task, especially once your drain has a strong debris wall built up.
 Not only is a clogged drain not allowing your water to run freely, but it could also be having other, more serious effects on your building or home.

 If your drain is clogged, it is best to call a professional plumber.
-When the plumber arrives, there are a few cleaning methods, but none more effective than hydro jetting.
+When the plumber arrives, there are a few cleaning methods, but none are more effective than hydro jetting.
 If you are wondering what hydro jetting is and why it’s so effective, we’re going to break it all down for you below.

-What is Hydro Jetting?
+What Is Hydro Jetting?

 While hydro jetting isn’t a new technique used by plumbers, it used to be quite costly and required extensive equipment.
-Today, hydro jetting is a long-term, cost-effective way to clean your drains, requiring two plumbers on-site and takes a minimum of two hours.
+Today, hydro jetting is a long-term, cost-effective way to clean your drains, requiring two plumbers on-site and taking a minimum of two hours.

 The process of hydro jetting uses high pressurized water (up to 3500 psi) to clean the inside surfaces of drain pipes.
 When it comes to drain pipes, they can be clogged from years of use, potentially even before you moved into your house if you purchased it from someone else.

-Once the plumber has determined that the drain is clogged, they will feed a hose-like device down your drain.
+Once the plumber has determined that the drain is clogged, they will feed a hose-like device with a specialized nozzle down your drain.
 The attachment at the front of the hose is what sets hydro jetting apart from all others.
 On the front, there are multiple water jets, one spraying forward, with the others spraying sideways and backward.
 The sideways and backward sprayers work to propel the debris forward and clean the sides of the drain.

 While the hydro jet is working, the clogged debris will be pushed through the drain to the other side.
 This process ensures that not only are major blockages cleared but that the drain is completely clean, reducing the risk of blockages in the near future.